anthonyagudelox3/SenID-1/README.md

 In this project, we utilize both human and mouse cell data collected in-house, which allows for the development of a more diverse and versatile classification system that can be applied to a wide range of cell types and organisms.

 We currently have two branches, Main and DNN.
-Main contains compeltley functioning and working code, while DNN contains work-in-progress DNN architecture.
+Main contains functioning and working code, while DNN contains work-in-progress DNN architecture.
 When DNN is finished the branches will be merged.

 ## Table of Contents
 - [Getting started](#getting-started)